 Super Human: Why mental health is a leadership priority

-We looked into the mental health impact the current crisis is having right now, and asked experts how business leaders can step up to prioritise support for their employees.
+We asked industry experts how business leaders can step up to prioritise support for their people.

-Beyond Slack, Zoom and Houseparty, here's how business leaders can really "be there" for their team – without being there.
+Beyond the digital four-walls of Slack and Zoom, here's how business leaders can really "be there" for their team – without being there.

 Set your team up to succeed

-It’s vital to make sure that everyone in your business has access to the equipment and information they need, to set your team up for success from the get go.
+Despite remote work being the ‘new normal’ for the past few years now, it isn’t something everyone is comfortable with.
+It’s vital to make sure that everyone in your business has access to the equipment and information they need, to set your team up for success from the get-go.

-Make sure you give your team advice on best practices, and offer support if people are struggling to get used to this new way of working.
+Make sure you give your team advice on best practices for working from home.
 Emphasise that remote working doesn’t have to mean working alone, thanks to the wide array of tools available.
+And why not consider getting the team together every now and again?

 Communication is key

-At a time of uncertainty, what you say, and how you say it, are imperative.
-As a leader, your role should be to reassure your people.
+Keeping everyone on the same page is crucial and what you say, and how you say it, is imperative.
+As a leader, your role should be to reassure and support your people.

-"You have to make sure that you are willing to trust your employees, as much as they trust you.
-Reducing some of the uncertainty by delivering facts, not hearsay, will instil stability.”
+"You have to make sure that you’re willing to trust your employees, as much as they trust you.
+Reducing some of the uncertainty by delivering facts, not hearsay will instil stability.”

-Even if you don’t have all the answers, it’s important to convey that you will do your best by your people, and will continue to keep everyone updated on the changing situation.
+Even if you don’t have all the answers, it’s important to convey that you will do your best for your people, and will continue to keep everyone updated on whatever the issue may be.

 Share success stories

-And rather than being ambiguous, it is important to give people something tangible to hold onto, such as sharing success stories from other companies.
+And rather than being ambiguous, it’s important to give people something tangible to hold onto, such as sharing success stories from other companies, or even recent milestones hit internally.

 You might be surprised to see some interesting initiatives that could inspire you.